Ai Accountant

 Duplicate transactions can mislead business decisions:

-- Runway calculations become inaccurate.
+• Runway calculations become inaccurate.

-- Operating expense trends show false spikes.
+• Operating expense trends show false spikes.

-- Cash flow projections lose their reliability.
+• Cash flow projections lose their reliability.

 GST Compliance Complications

-The GSTR-2B reconciliation becomes a nightmare when your purchase books contain duplicate entries.
-You’ll find yourself manually cross-checking every mismatch, wondering which entries are legitimate and which are artifacts of poor data hygiene.
+The GSTR-2B reconciliation becomes a nightmare when your purchase books contain duplicate ledger entries.
+You'll find yourself manually cross-checking every mismatch, wondering which entries are legitimate and which are artifacts of poor data hygiene.

 Operational Reality of Duplicate Creation